How to Mount/Unmount USB Drive in Linux by Command Examples?

 It will print all the partition table attached to your Linux (Ubuntu) system.

-For USB, you’re looking for a partition that should looks something like: /dev/sdb1.
+For USB, you’re looking for a partition that should look something like: /dev/sdb1.
 Remember what it’s called.

 With this step, you know the type of USB flash drive you have connected.